 Santa Maria Valley tourism spikes in the summer, but some of the most stunning valley views can be seen in the fall.
 Autumn is a beautiful time to visit because the leaves turn vibrant shades of red, orange and yellow.
 The temperate Central Coast climate makes it possible to enjoy the outdoors year-round.
 There are many ways to experience the changing leaves and agriculture in Santa Maria Valley during your fall getaway.
-Keep reading for five of our favorite ways to connect with nature and experience autumn Santa Maria Style.
+Keep reading for six of our favorite ways to connect with nature and experience autumn Santa Maria Style.

 1. At a Winery